bobanetwork/boba_legacy/boba_documentation/user/001_how-to-bridge.md

 ---
-description: Boba user guide on how to bridge with Metamask
+description: How to bridge with Metamask
 ---

 # How To Bridge